karawoo/icetest/README.md

 ### Check for negative values

-None of the numeric columns in this data (with the exception of station latitude and longitude) should be allowed to contain negative values. `check_neg()` returns a data frame of any observations that contain negative values.
+None of the numeric columns in this data (with the exception of station latitude and longitude and air temperature) should be allowed to contain negative values.
+`check_neg()` returns a data frame of any observations that contain negative values.

 ```r
 check_neg(dat)